 There are three ways to get to the tags menu:

 1. Click on the button “Tags” under the keywords table when at least one keyword is selected.
+You can see all your tags above the table with keywords.

 2. Click on the button “Add tag” in the keyword detail.